 Running an animal sanctuary isnt easy and I have to be perfectly honest, I am afraid that we cant and wont survive without funding, the fear and worry is constantly on my mind.
 Month by month we just get by and I hate to think what will happen if one month we cant afford to feed our animals.
 Each and every single cent counts and makes a difference!
 BEES purely rely on donations and paying guests in order to keep the project going, we are in the process of being registered as a Charity Foundation but this take times.
 Thank you to everyone who is donating, we cant continue this on our own.
 Also if you would like to support us why not become a volunteer?
 Please contact us today if you wish to volunteer, visit the Contact Us section on our website!

+The ele girls grazing in the fields.
 Together we can and already do achieve great things!

 BEES and SANTISOOK Cat and Dog rescue are joining forces this month for a big Operation Sterilization at BEES:

 In the last 8-12 months BEES has been taking on a lot more cat and dog rescues we can hardly keep up!
 Santisook and BEES are joining forces on Saturday 15th March to Sterilize BEES rescues and as many as we can from our local village.
 BEES and SANTISOOK share the same idea when it comes to animal welfare, to keep animal populations in control and to care for the animals that have been abused and mistreated and give them loving homes where they can enjoy the rest of their lives.